neutron-org/dex-quint-model/modelReport.md

  - A tranche was exhausted through cancellation (true in ~50% of all explored states).
  - A tranche was exhausted through a series of withdrawals (true in ~30% of all explored states).
  - A single tranche was shared by multiple users (true in ~30% of all explored states).
- - A single swap needed to used liquidity from both a tranche and a pool (true in ~3% of all explored states).
+ - A single swap could potentially use liquidity from both a tranche and a pool (true in ~3% of all explored states).

  Descriptively, we saw among the inspected scenarios interactions of swaps with both pools and tranches, as well as multiple users placing their orders, withdrawing proceeds repeatedly and cancelling their placements.
  The type of interaction that caused the recent bug in the DEX having to do with cancellations was found among the generated traces.

 Another modification that enabled us to explore more breadth was projecting the model onto only a part of the available actions.
-This modificatino comes from the insight that certain kinds of bugs do not distinguish between all individual setups of numerical bugs.
+This modification comes from the insight that certain kinds of bugs do not distinguish between all individual setups of numerical bugs.
 Rather, what matters are relations between numerical choices.

 For instance:
  - for a swap to succeed, the selling price must be lower than the buying price (and concrete number choices do not matter),
- - for the interaction of a tranche placement, withdrawal, and cancellation, the interactions with different tranches does not matter, only actions relevant to the single tranche,
+ - for the interaction of a tranche placement, withdrawal, and cancellation, the interactions with different tranches does not matter, only actions relevant to the single tranche matters.
  - for the interaction of pool deposits, withdraws, and swaps; again, only a particular pool matters.

 Thus, some of the interesting properties may be examined by factoring out only parts of the model.
-In such setup, the simulation may provides good coverage:
+In such setup, the simulation may provide good coverage:
 When checking only for pools' properties, we choose among three actions: `SinglehopSwap`, `Deposit`, `WithdrawPool`, of a fixed pool key.
 With the previous optimizations, `WithdrawPool` can be seen as two actions, `WithdrawPoolFull` and `WithdrawPoolPartial`, and similarly for the `SinglehopSwap`.
 Our hypothesis is that these 5 actions cover all interesting behaviors with respect to pools.